 Austenitic steel grades are to be resistant to intercrystalline corrosion in the condition in which they are supplied.
-If forgings for welded assemblies (e.g. weld-on valves, flanges) are to be used without post-weld heat treatment, steel grades which are corrosion-resistant in this condition as well are to be selected, e.g. steels stabilized with Ti or Nb or steels with carbon contents of $C \le 0.03\%$.
+If forgings for welded assemblies (e.g. weld-on valves, flanges) are to be used without post-weld heat treatment, steel grades which are corrosion-resistant in this condition as well are to be selected, e.g. steels stabilized with Ti or Nb or steels with carbon contents of C \leq 0.03%.